skip to Main Content

 She Has Dental Disease

-Cats can get gingivitis and gum disease, just like humans.
-And, just like in humans, this can lead to bleeding gums, pain, tooth loss, and more.
-If gum disease is caught early and treated, all of that can be prevented.
+Your cat’s teeth and gums can get gingivitis, gum disease, and mouth ulcers, just like humans.
+Aside from excessive drooling, this disease can lead to bleeding gums, pain, tooth loss, and more.
+If these diseases are caught early and treated, all of that can be prevented.

 The warning signs of gum disease include: